Descriptor Notation

 Send the signed transaction to the signet network.

 That's it.
-Three commands: createtxmlsc builds the transaction, signladder signs it using a descriptor string, sendrawtransaction broadcasts it.
-The descriptor handles all serialization, Merkle commitment, creation proof, and witness construction internally.
+Three commands: createrungtx builds the transaction, signladder signs it using a descriptor string, sendrawtransaction broadcasts it.
+The descriptor handles all serialisation, Merkle commitment, and witness construction internally.
 No manual field ordering, no JSON block specs.
-Works for all 61 block types.
+Works for all 65 block types.

 HTTP API (no node required)